 Our long held view is that living in local communities is an important part of our student’s development as responsible citizens.
 We recognise that there are both negative and positive impacts on communities associated with large concentrations of students, these are well documented in university towns and cities across the country.
 Our students’ inexperience brings unique local challenges, including noise, waste and parking We also recognise that students bring very many positive benefits to the communities they live and work in making Leeds a vibrant and diverse city.

 The role of the Sustainability Service is to engage with our neighbouring communities, support our students’ integration, foster positive benefits and, where necessary adopt unique approaches to minimize and mitigate against the potential negative effects on the wider community.
-To do this, we are involved in a number of strategic partnerships with Leeds University Union, Leeds City Council, Leeds Beckett University, Police and community representatives.
-For more information, download our Supporting Students as Leeds Residents Annual Report, sign up to our Community Newsletter or contact Amanda Jackson.
+Our Student Citizenship Programme has been developed to engage our students and support their integration and ensure that theirs, and other resident’s, experience of their time in Leeds is a positive one.
+Student engagement initiatives take place over the course of the academic year and are delivered in response to ongoing, as well as emerging, student and community needs.
+We work in collaboration with a number strategic partners, including Leeds University Union, Leeds City Council, Leeds Beckett University, Police and community representatives.
+For more information, sign up to our Community Newsletter or contact Amanda Jackson.